On-premise vs. cloud computing: definition and differences

 Upfront cost

-Cloud: simply put, cloud infrastructure has no upfront costs — you’re only paying for what you’re using.
+Cloud.
+Simply put, the cloud computing model has no upfront costs—you only pay for what you’re using.
 Investing in the maintenance team is unnecessary as all these expenses will most likely be included in the cloud provider’s contract.

 Security

-On-premise: no external or third-party providers have access to your confidential data is a big plus security-wise.
+On-premise.
+No external or third-party providers can access your confidential data, which is a big plus security-wise.
 It’s usually better when various regulatory compliance requirements apply to your company.

-Cloud: Although only the third-party provider and your company can access the data on paper, the reality might be different.
+Cloud.
+Although only the third-party provider and your company can access the data on paper, the reality might differ.
 The maintenance of your company’s security in the cloud falls on the provider completely.
-In such cases, it’s always easier to overlook something when you have additional clients lined up.
+In such cases, it’s always easier to overlook something when additional clients are lined up.

 Flexibility

-On-premise: since you’re dealing with physical servers, flexibility will be very limited.
+On-premise.
+Since you’re dealing with a physical server, flexibility will be minimal.
 Upscaling your setup as your organization grows would mean additional server racks and figuring out physical storage possibilities.
-This may also be a bottleneck as your infrastructure might not keep up with the demand from your customers.
+This may also be a bottleneck as your physical infrastructure might not keep up with the demand from your customers.

-Cloud: within a cloud environment, scalability is as easy as flicking a switch.
-You can align with the cloud service provider to allocate more servers if you need more.
+Cloud.
+Within a cloud environment, scalability is as easy as flicking a switch.
+If needed, you can align with the cloud service provider to allocate more servers.
 Even if you need to shrink your operations, it will be easier, and you’ll likely pay less for your subscription.
 To top it off, this switch only takes a few moments, so it’s easy to complete this transition and move on with business operations.

 Required involvement

-On-premise: not only will you need to have in-house staff to deploy everything, but the infrastructure will also require periodic maintenance.
+On-premise.
+Not only will you need to have in-house staff to deploy everything, but the on-premise system infrastructure will also require periodic maintenance.
 Your staff must be experts in their field to set up everything correctly.
 Therefore not only will you have to deal with the procurement of server hardware, but you’ll also need a technical team available 24/7 to respond to emergencies.

-Cloud: as the burden of setup and maintenance is passed on to the third-party provider.
-There’s little involvement required from the client’s side.
+Cloud.
+The burden of setup and maintenance is passed on to the third-party provider.
+Little involvement is required from the client’s side.
 You don’t have to maintain an active technical team focused solely on maintenance.
-In addition, your technical department can focus on various other business areas as infrastructure is managed externally.
+In addition, your technical department can focus on various other business areas as external infrastructure is managed.

 Bandwidth performance